UnlockedLabs/intro-to-web-dev-curriculum/content/how-programs-work/reading/installs-and-setups/index.md

 lastEditorGitHub: # update any time edits are made after review
 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---
+{{% notice red "Warning for Offline Students" "rocket" %}}
+Offline students should not perform the following actions.
+The software installation and setup has already been completed for you.

+We didn’t want to remove this section because it illustrates how developers set up their programming environments with the internet.
+{{% /notice %}}

 Before you can start coding, you need to set up your coding tools.